davewalker60/pmdup/pages/booking-rooms.md

 ></iframe>

 # [Reserve your room](https://docs.google.com/forms/d/e/1FAIpQLSct3SrTHl76pMYcZ5z9-eWdLCjCXzf4igqfVk689qA42YuyWA/viewform){:target="_blank"}
-To participate in the Las Arenas initial room selection process, complete and submit [**the PMDUP Lodging Request form**](https://docs.google.com/forms/d/e/1FAIpQLSct3SrTHl76pMYcZ5z9-eWdLCjCXzf4igqfVk689qA42YuyWA/viewform){:target="_blank"} and send your 1800 peso ($100 USD) deposit by the deadline.<!-- reserve your room</span> while they last (they are going fast!) and pay separately.join the waitlist.-->
+To participate in the Las Arenas initial room selection process, complete and submit [**the PMDUP Lodging Request form**](https://docs.google.com/forms/d/e/1FAIpQLSct3SrTHl76pMYcZ5z9-eWdLCjCXzf4igqfVk689qA42YuyWA/viewform){:target="_blank"}, agree to register for camp within a week of registration opening later this year, and send your 1800 peso ($100 USD) deposit by the deadline.<!-- reserve your room</span> while they last (they are going fast!) and pay separately.join the waitlist.-->

 <!-- Keep next heading and image on one to lessen vertical spacing -->
 ### Hotel Las Arenas Building Layout ![Room layout](../images/Las Arenas rooms 1000.png){:.thinblackborder}